epam/ai-dial/docs/tutorials/quick-start-with-self-hosted-model.md

-# Launch AI DIAL Chat with a self-hosted model
+# Launch AI DIAL Chat with a Self-Hosted Model

 ## Introduction